 Links are a powerful tool.
 They connect your brand with the rest of the online world and act as a touchpoint for your website on social media, forums, and anywhere else they are posted.
 You want as many people as possible to take the invitation to visit your site, so make sure the links you’re sharing help do that.

-Editor’s note: This post was written by nDash community member, Louisa McGrath.
+Editor’s note: This post is by nDash community member Louisa McGrath.
 Louisa is a content manager at Rebrandly, the link shortener empowering marketers to put their brand’s name on the links they share.
 To learn more about Rebrandly, or if you want Louisa to write a guest post for your website, check out her nDash profile page.